MotoBwi/qhash/README.md

 An inference library for [Qhash-TTS](https://huggingface.co/Quantumhash/Qhash-TTS).
 You can [`pip install qhash`](https://pypi.org/project/qhash/).

 > **Qhash** is an open-weight TTS model with 82 million parameters.
 Despite its lightweight architecture, it delivers comparable quality to larger models while being significantly faster and more cost-efficient.
-With Apache-licensed weights, Kokoro can be deployed anywhere from production environments to personal projects.
+With Apache-licensed weights, Qhash can be deployed anywhere from production environments to personal projects.

 ### Usage
 You can run this basic cell on [Google Colab](https://colab.research.google.com/).
 [Listen to samples](https://huggingface.co/Quantumhash/Qhash-TTS/tree/main/samples).